Ast3risk-ops/website/content/Blog/moving-to-blowfish/index.md

 From there it *does* get a bit more complicated, as you now have to edit the SVG file.

-Using our Discord SVG as an example (normally this would be minified onto a single line), we need to add `fill="currentColor"` to our `path` attribute, turning this:
+Using our Discord SVG as an example (normally this would be minified onto a single line), we need to add the attribute `fill="currentColor"` to our `path` item, turning this:

 {{< highlight xml "linenos=table" >}}